What are the 9 Principles of Journalism?

 A:

-Freedom: A paid journalist is just an actor who is reading a script given to him by his masters.
-Journalists must remain free from outside influence, whether from corporations, advertisers, governments, or their special interests while reporting the news.
-They must maintain their independence to report and hold power to account, safeguarding the public interest.
+Freedom - A paid journalist is just an actor who is reading a script given to him.
+Journalists must remain free from outside influence, whether from companies, advertisers, governments, or their special interests, while reporting news.
+They must maintain their independence to report and hold power to account, safeguarding public interest.

 Explore more Mass Communication & Media exams with upcoming dates